 For dessert, Chef Bruce served his “Contemporary Carrot Cake”, a delicious soft blend of a small round piece of carrot cake virtually hidden under a mound of sweet creamy topping, served with roasted pineapples and toasted walnuts.
 Lunch ended the way it began, with a 100-percent Moscato Bianco wine from the Buonivini estate, this one the honey-sweet Passito di Noto, my favorite of the afternoon.

-Before retrieving my car from the Hotel’s outstanding valet service, I went for a long walk alongside Boston Harbor, sated but enthusiastic to prolong the glorious spring day’s sensual pleasures.
+Before retrieving my car from the Hotel’s outstanding valet service, I went for a long walk alongside Boston Harbor, sated but enthusiastic to prolong the glorious day’s sensual pleasures.